eli64s/readme-ai/README.md

 ## 📍 Overview

 *README-AI* is a powerful, user-friendly command-line tool that generates extensive README markdown documents for your software and data projects.
-By providing a remote repository URL or directory path to your codebase, this tool will document your entire project, leveraging the capabilities of large language models and OpenAI's GPT APIs.
+By providing a remote repository URL or path to your codebase, this tool generates documentation for your entire project, leveraging the capabilities of large language models and OpenAI's GPT APIs.

 #### 🎯 *Motivation*